Skip to content

 • There are no suggestions because the search field is empty.

-Screening Template: Preparing and Formatting the Data
+Screening Template: Prepare and Format your Data

-This guide will help you prepare and format your data using the sanctions.io screening template, ensuring a smooth onboarding process and effective results.
-It applies to both Batch Screening and the Monitoring Portal solutions.
+This guide will help you prepare and format your data using the sanctions.io Screening Template, to ensure a smooth onboarding process and effective results.

 Benefits